lankaukk/typo-app/README.md

 # TYPO

 Welcome to the Typo App!
 This is a Single Page Application(SPA) for generating your own digital typographic compositions.
-Users may also browse the gallery to view others' compositons.
+Users may also browse the gallery to view compositons created by others.
 The frontend is built with HTML, CSS, and JavaScript, and it communicates with a backend API that is built with Ruby and Rails.

 ## Ruby Version